microconfig/microconfig/README.md

 So Microconfig allows specifying list of service names on a special environment descriptor and then use only env name to build configs for all services listed on that descriptor.

-Also you can configure you deployment tool to read env descriptor to know which services to deploy.

 Environments descriptors must be in {configRoot}/'envs' folder.
 ```
 repo